ifurusato/radiozoa/README.md

 allowing the robot to center itself without an IMU.

-Once the final target velocities for the port and starboard motors are calculated, they pass through a low-level processing pipeline.
-This pipeline applies controller-level speed modifiers, executes per-side motor trim calibration, and clamps the output within safe hardware limits.
+Once the final target velocities for the port and starboard motors are calculated, they pass through to the motor PID controllers, which includes both slew limiting (acceleration/deceleration ramping) and hardware min/max limiting.
 To ensure smooth execution on the ESP32-S3 microcontroller, an exponential moving average is applied to the power outputs to eliminate timing jitter and erratic motor changes.

-The entire software implementation is optimized for MicroPython, using low-allocation routines and minimal thread locking to prevent runtime latency spikes during garbage collection.
+The software implementation is optimized for MicroPython, using low-allocation routines and minimal thread locking to prevent runtime latency spikes during garbage collection.

 The MotorController executes forward velocity kinematics, taking a desired body-level velocity vector (vx, vy, omega) and mapping it directly to individual wheel velocities: